How Does Obesity Canada Work with Stakeholders?

 All partnerships are formalized through Partnership Agreements (Appendix A).
 A written agreement will be created for each public/private relationship made.
 Each agreement will indicate the length and description of the relationship.

 “A collaboration is an interaction between two or more parties guided, as in a partnership, by shared interests.
 However, unlike a partnership, the parties may not all contribute resources or share equally in the benefits or risk taking.
 They do, however, agree to share information openly and act cooperatively”.
-This would include activities such as meetings with health associations, health regions, professional association, research institutions, etc. to share information on activities and identify common issues and interests.
+This would include activities such as meetings with health associations, health regions, professional associations, research institutions, etc. to share information on activities and identify common issues and interests.

 Types of Partners